chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 #### Feature dataset presence matrix – `census_obj["census_data"][organism].ms["RNA"]["feature_dataset_presence_matrix"]` – `SOMASparseNDArray`

 In some datasets, there are features not included in the source data.
-To clarify the difference between features that were not included and features that were not measured, for each `SOMAExperiment` the Cell Census MUST include a presence matrix encoded as a `SOMASparseNDArray`.
+To clarify the difference between features that were not included and features that were not measured, for each `SOMAExperiment` the Census MUST include a presence matrix encoded as a `SOMASparseNDArray`.

-For all features included in the Cell Census, the dataset presence matrix MUST indicate what features are included in each dataset of the Cell Census.
+For all features included in the Census, the dataset presence matrix MUST indicate what features are included in each dataset of the Census.
 This information MUST be encoded as a boolean matrix, `True` indicates the feature was included in the dataset, `False` otherwise.
 This is a two-dimensional matrix and it MUST be `N x M` where `N` is the number of datasets in the `SOMAExperiment` and `M` is the number of features.
 The matrix is indexed by the `soma_joinid` value of  `census_obj["census_info"]["datasets"]` and `census_obj["census_data"][organism].ms["RNA"].var`.

 If the feature has at least one cell with a value greater than zero in the count data matrix X in the dataset of origin, the value MUST be `True`; otherwise, it MUST be `False`.